 Supreme Court order fee collection of Alien Registration

-Report from the Palau Supreme Court, Chief Justice Arthur Ngiraklsong ordered the National Government to collect the Alien Registration fee which they’ve collected when the fee went up to $25 per person from other countries.
-The total fee that the government must collect is $131,175.
-This follows the 5,247 people from other countries that have entered Palau and have paid the new $25 registration fee.
+Report from the Palau Supreme Court, sale Chief Justice Arthur Ngiraklsong ordered the National Government to collect the Alien Registration fee which they’ve collected when the fee went up to $25 per person from other countries.
+The total fee that the government must collect is $131, sildenafil 175.
+This follows the 5, mind 247 people from other countries that have entered Palau and have paid the new $25 registration fee.
 The fee collection is based on the decision made at the court trial and will reaffirmed by the appellate court stating that the $25 fee proposed by the president is an unconstitutional tax.
 The President also stated that the Ministry of Finance will be in charge to reimburse foreigners fee collection.

 Government Money said to be misused by Former President Remengesau